waud/waud/README.md

 ### API Documentation ###

-`Waud.init(?dom)` - To initialise the library, make sure you call this first.
+- `Waud.init(?dom)` - To initialise the library, make sure you call this first.
 You can also pass an optional parent `DOM` element to it where all the HTML5 sonds will be appended and also used for touch events to unlock audio on iOS devices.

-`Waud.enableTouchUnlock(?callback)` - Helper function to unlock audio on iOS devices.
+- `Waud.enableTouchUnlock(?callback)` - Helper function to unlock audio on iOS devices.
 You can pass an optional callback which will be called on `touchend` event.

-`Waud.autoMute()` - Helper function to automatically mute audio when the browser window is not in focus.
+- `Waud.autoMute()` - Helper function to automatically mute audio when the browser window is not in focus.
 Will un-mute when the window gains focus.
+- `Waud.isWebAudioSupported` - To check web audio support.

-`Waud.isWebAudioSupported` & `Waud.isHTML5AudioSupported` to check web audio and HTML5 audio support.
+- `Waud.isHTML5AudioSupported` to check HTML5 audio support.
+- `Waud.getFormatSupportString()` - Returns a string with all the format support information (ex: OGG: probably, WAV: probably, MP3: probably, AAC: probably, M4A: maybe).

 The following functions can be used to check format support (returns true or false):